alperaltuntas/mncPy/README.md

 # mncPy
-Memory-friendly parallel Python scripts to manipulate netcdf files
+Memory-friendly parallel Python scripts to manipulate netCDF files.

 ## Prerequisites:

-On cheyenne, load the necessary modules by running the following commands before running the scripts:
+On NCAR machines, the following commands will load all the necessary libraries and modules:
 ```
 module load python
 ncar_pylib
 ```

+On other machines, use conda to install mpi4py, netCDF4, xarray, numpy.

+## Running the scripts:

-Note: The scripts must be run on multiple MPI tasks via interactive jobs or batch jobs.
-A typical usage:
+The scripts must be run on multiple MPI tasks (using mpiexec or equivalent) via interactive jobs or batch jobs.
+A typical usage on an interactive session:

 ```
 module load python